vijayvthamalla/Gradio_GenAI_Deployment/README.md

   * PORT4=7904

 You can obtain HF_API_KEY by creating an account in Huggingface, you can try out different models from HuggingFace by changing Inference URLs or deploy your own model.

+You can learn more about Gradio from https://www.deeplearning.ai/short-courses/building-generative-ai-applications-with-gradio/